Skip to content

 While there are many reasons to buy home insurance, here are the top 5 reasons why:

-1. You don’t have enough money to rebuild your home or replace your clothes, furniture, etc.
+1. You may not have enough money to rebuild your home or replace your clothes, furniture, etc.

-2. You can’t pay for lawyer fees.
-If a visitor hurts themselves or their belongings are damaged unintentionally – you need liability insurance.
+2. You may not be able to pay for lawyer fees.
+If a visitor hurt themselves or their belongings are damaged unintentionally – you would need liability insurance.

-4. You need additional living expenses after a disaster.
+4. It would help if you had additional living expenses after a disaster.

 5. Peace of mind: you want to worry less about the “what ifs.”